Resources

 Month two is where you shift from learning content to applying it.
 This is the most important phase of your preparation.

 • Weeks 5-6: Work through 50-100 practice questions per week, organized by content area.
-After each session, review every question you got wrong AND every question you got right but weren't sure about.
-Understanding why the correct answer is correct matters more than getting it right by luck.
+After each session, review every wrong answer AND every question you got right but weren't sure about.
+Understanding why the correct answer is correct matters more than getting lucky.

 • Weeks 7-8: Take two full-length mock exams under timed conditions.
-Simulate the real testing environment as closely as possible: no phone, no breaks beyond what the exam allows, and a quiet space.
+Simulate the real environment: no phone, no extra breaks, quiet space.
 Score yourself and identify your weakest content areas.

 A weekly schedule during month two might look something like this: